Israeli leader meets with Biden as Mideast tensions grow - NewsBreak

 Israeli leader meets with Biden as Mideast tensions grow

-WASHINGTON — (AP) — Israeli Prime Minister Naftali Bennett's meeting with President Joe Biden comes in the midst of heightened tensions with its regional arch-enemy, Iran, and as Israel grapples with a gradual resurgence of hostilities on its southern border with the Gaza Strip.

-Bennett, in his first state visit overseas since taking office, was scheduled to meet Wednesday with senior administration officials, including Secretary of State Antony Blinken and Defense Secretary Lloyd Austin, and on Thursday with Biden.
+Bennett, in his first state visit overseas since taking office, met Wednesday with Defense Secretary Lloyd Austin at the Pentagon and was scheduled to meet later in the day with Secretary of State Antony Blinken.

 In a statement released by the Prime Minister's Office before his departure, Bennett said the top priority in his conversation with Biden would be Iran, “especially the leapfrogging in the past two to three years in the Iranian nuclear program.”
 He said other issues would also be discussed, including the Israeli military’s qualitative edge, the coronavirus pandemic and economic matters.